The classic nutty, crumbly snowball cookie, updated with toasted hazelnuts and cocoa powder.

 Butter balls were always my favorite Christmas cookie as a kid (my aunt made the best ones), and even today with my grown-up, not-so-sweet tooth, they continue to charm.

-Because I love the sublime combo of hazelnut and cocoa (like in these gooey brownies, this crumb cake, and these meringue kisses), I made a few batches of butter balls with hazelnuts instead of walnuts and gave the sugared cookies a dusting of cocoa powder for a little kiss of chocolate.
+I made a few batches of snowballs with hazelnuts instead of walnuts and gave the sugared cookies a dusting of cocoa powder for a little kiss of chocolate.

 The powdered sugar melts onto the surface of the warm cookies, creating a layer of sweetness.